 This episode of EdChoice Chats is our monthly state update for February.
 Get the insider’s scoop on what’s happening with school choice legislation in states across the nation, and get a look into how legislatures work.
-Click below to listen to the full podcast, or read the transcript.

 Michael Chartier: Hello, I’m Michael Chartier, our senior director of state relations, and welcome to another EdChoice Chat.
 On the phone with us is Jason Bedrick, who’s our policy director here at EdChoice, and we’re going to be talking a little bit about what’s going on in the states across the country, specifically to look back at what happened in February and what we might expect going forward in March.

 So Jason, thanks for being on the phone with us.
 I know you’ve been watching the states in your job here as policy director, and I know you want to highlight two states in particular for this month: New Hampshire and Florida.
 So do you want to go into a little bit about what’s going on in New Hampshire and what we can expect moving forward?